-The Dwarf Burford Holly is a handsome shrub is perfect for adding a distinguished feel to any landscape, and its attractive shape and dense growth habit make it not only a lush addition to your yard, but an easy one to care for!
+The Dwarf Burford Holly shrub is a handsome bush that is perfect for adding a distinguished feel to any landscape, and its attractive shape and dense growth habit make it not only a lush addition to your yard but an easy one to care for!

-The Dwarf Burford plant has a slow growth rate that performs best in rich, well-drained, slightly acid soil, and does well in full sun to partial shade.
-Flowering and fruiting is reduced when planted in more shady locations.
+The Dwarf Buford plant has a slow growth rate that performs best in rich, slightly acid soil, and does well in full sun to partial shade.
+Flowering and red fruit production are reduced when planted in more shady locations.
 Grows best across the United States in USDA hardiness zones 7-9.
 Well draining soil conditions are preferred to prevent root rot on the holly dwarf bush.

 Ilex cornuta 'burfordii nana'